I Remember

 You sat beside me,

-I followed the trail of tears down your face
+I followed a trail of tears down your face

 to think that true happiness comes from simple things?

-Or, could life really be about the simple things?"
+Or, is life really about the simple things?"

 My heart tugged with tenderness